Sales Tax & Use Tax

 - Purpose: To report activities and applicable transactions within the Tourism Improvement District.

-Vessel Trade In Trade Down Supplemental Reporting Form (XLSX)
+Vessel Trade In Trade Down Supplemental Reporting Form:

 - Who should use it: Businesses involved in the trade-in or trade-down of vessels.